 WHAT TO EXPECT AT KOH NANG YUAN

-Regardless of the herds of people, I still had a fantastic time swimming at the unique sandbar beach and hiking to the famous Koh Nang Yuan Viewpoint.
+Regardless of the herds of people, I still had a fantastic time swimming at the unique sandbar beach and hiking to the famous viewpoint.

 Full blog post: Koh Nang Yuan Island

 KOH NANG YUAN VIEWPOINT

 CHALOK BAAN KAO BAY

-I visited Chalok Beach Koh Tao at around 4pm in the afternoon and the long white sand beach was practically empty.
+I visited Chalok Beach at around 4 pm in the afternoon and the long white sand beach was practically empty.

-There are no parking or entrance fees at Chalok Baan Kao Bay and it is a stone’s throw from the road to the beach.
+There are no parking or entrance fees here, and it’s a stone’s throw from the road to the beach.

-There are a number of beach bars, bean bags and restaurants along the Chalok Baan Kao Beach where you can enjoy some afternoon drinks at sunset.
+There are a number of beach bars, bean bags, and restaurants along the beach where you can enjoy some afternoon drinks at sunset.

-I explored Chalok Baan Kao Bay from one end to the other, stopping numerous times to take photos of the palm trees and the boats bobbing around in the shallow waters.
+I explored the bay from one end to the other, stopping numerous times to take photos of the palm trees and the boats bobbing around in the shallow waters.

 Full blog post: Chalok Baan Kao Beach

 It has decent road access, but it is very steep and you may end up having to walk up the hill if your scooter doesn’t make it.

-My friends and I made our selves comfortable on the large cushions while we took in the awe-inspiring views of Koh Tao’s western coastline and the beautiful Sairee Beach.
+My friends and I made ourselves comfortable on the large cushions while we took in the awe-inspiring views of Koh Tao’s western coastline and the beautiful Sairee Beach.

 Full blog post: Mango Viewpoint

 Tanote Bay has decent road access and when I visited there were no parking or entrance fees.
-Tanote Bay is a short 2-minute walk to the beach from the jump-off point.
+It’s a short 2-minute walk to the beach from the jump-off point.

-I visited Tanote Bay around 10am to explore the beach and the rocky points before going for a swim and of course some rock jumping.
+I visited Tanote Bay around 10 am to explore the beach and the rocky points before going for a swim and of course some rock jumping.

 SAI DAENG BEACH

-Located on Koh Tao’s south coast, Sai Daeng Beach is the perfect spot to spend a day snorkeling the reefs, kayaking in the bay and working on your tan!
+Located on Koh Tao’s south coast, Sai Daeng Beach is the perfect spot to spend a day snorkeling the reefs, kayaking in the bay, and working on your tan!